Signatures of infinite randomness in transport properties of disordered spin chains: Numerical Results

 \subsection{Spin-1 chains}

 We also studied numerically, using the SDRG, the spin conductivity of the SU(2)-symmetric spin-1 chain, described by Eq.~\eqref{eq:spin-1-H}.
 As demonstrated in reference~\cite{Quito_PhysRevLett.115.167201} and briefly reviewed in section~\ref{sec:Method}, this system exhibits two phases depending on the initial angle $\theta_j=\theta_{0},~\forall j$, taken to be uniform throughout the chain.
 We show two sets of results that are representative of the two phases.
 We choose $\theta_{0}=\mp \pi/4$, corresponding to the mesonic and baryonic random-singlet phases, respectively.
 The corresponding SDRG flows were extensively studied in Ref.~\cite{Quito_PhysRevLett.115.167201} and shown to tend towards a universal IRFP.
 Here, for $\theta_{0}=- \pi/4$, we use $P(r)\sim r^{-1/2}$, while for $\theta_{0}=\pi/4$, we use $P(r)$ to be an uniform distribution in the range $0<r_j<\sqrt{2}$.
 In both cases, we use system sizes from $L=2^{9}=512$ to $L=2^{13}=8192$.
-The number of disorder realizations was chosen according to the system sizes.
+We averaged over 120 thousand disorder realizations.
 We calculated the average and typical (geometric average) values of $\sigma(\omega)$.
+Once again, the error bars are too small and are omitted for clarity.

 The results for the average [$\sigma_{\text{av}}(\omega)$] and typical [$\sigma_{\text{typ}}(\omega)$] spin conductivities are shown for the mesonic phase in Fig.~\hyperref[fig:spin1_avg_typ]{\ref{fig:spin1_avg_typ}(a)} and for the baryonic phase in Fig.~\hyperref[fig:spin1_avg_typ]{\ref{fig:spin1_avg_typ}(b)}.
 Note how we must use different scalings depending on the phase, in agreement with Eq.~\eqref{eq:sigmascaling}.
 Indeed, whereas the results in the mesonic phase, like in spin-1/2 XXZ chain, require scaling with $\psi=1/2$, in the baryonic phase $\psi=1/3$ must be used~\cite{Quito_PhysRevLett.115.167201}, as discussed in section~\ref{sec:Conductivity-distribution}.
 Once this is done, the average conductivity of both sets fall onto a universal curve.